nunofachada/perfandpubtools/README.md

 Results. *Journal of Open Research Software*.
 4(1), p.e18. http://doi.org/10.5334/jors.115

-The [PerfAndPubTools User Guide](userguide.md) describes the basic concepts and explains how to use the package by presenting two different use cases exemplifying the provided functionality.
+The [PerfAndPubTools User Guide](docs/userguide.md) describes the basic concepts and explains how to use the package by presenting two different use cases exemplifying the provided functionality.

 ## Papers authored with the help of PerfAndPubTools

 Here's a list of papers authored with the help of **PerfAndPubTools**.
-If you want your paper listed here, clone this repository, edit this file and open a pull request.
+If you want your paper listed here, fork this repository, edit this file and open a pull request.
 Alternatively,
 [open an issue](https://github.com/fakenmc/perfandpubtools/issues).